 Cyprus educational system represented schools primary and secondary level.
 Also on the island are schools of vocational training focused on training qualified personnel for production and tourism business.

-As a rule, the initial stage of learning is pre-school educational institution.
-In Cyprus, it can be public, private or public kindergarten (last organized and financed parent associations).
-In 5,5 years already waiting child in elementary school.
-Here, with 1 3 to class to teach them the basic skills of writing, reading and numeracy in 4-5 classes in these subjects will be added classes in foreign languages (it can be set to English, French, Arabic, Armenian, and some schools even teach Russian Limassol language), music, physical education and other objects in the humanities.
+As a rule, the initial stage of education is a pre-school educational institution.
+In Cyprus, this can be a public, private or public kindergarten (the latter are organized and funded by parent associations).
+In 5,5 years the child is already waiting in elementary school.
+Here, from 1 to 3 class, they will be taught basic skills of writing, reading and counting, in 4-5 classes, classes will be added to these subjects in foreign languages (it can be English, French, Arabic, Armenian, and some schools of Limassol are taught by even Russian language), music, physical culture and various subjects of a humanitarian profile.

 After primary school children go to the next level and within three already enrolled in school.
 This is the second stage of the nine-year compulsory education, adopted in Cyprus.